PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 11:23:41
+Last updated: 2024-04-06 11:24:14
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: Ted, every little boy wants to grow up to nail the doctor, or the lawyer.
+Somebody's gotta nail the receptionist. - Barney Stinson